-EGT provides natural gas transportation and storage services to CenterPoint Energy's LDCs in Arkansas, Louisiana, Oklahoma and Notheast Texas under a combination of contracts that include the following types of services: firm transportation, firm transportation with seasonal demand, firm storage, nonotice transportation with storage and maximum rate firm transportation.
+EGT provides natural gas transportation and storage services to CenterPoint Energy's LDCs in Arkansas, Louisiana, Oklahoma and Northeast Texas under a combination of contracts that include the following types of services: firm transportation, firm transportation with seasonal demand, firm storage, nonotice transportation with storage and maximum rate firm transportation.
 These contracts are in effect through March 31, 2021.
-CenterPoint's LDCs have initiated proceedings before the state utility commissions in Arkansas and Oklahoma to consider whether contracts extending transportation and storage services with EGT would be more favorable than the expected results of competitive bidding for the same services.
-If the proposed contracts are approved, then the term for the transportation and storage services provided to CenterPoint Energy's LDCs in Arkansas, Louisiana, Oklahoma and Northeast Texas will be extended beyond March 31, 2021, pursuant to the terms of the approved contracts.
-For the year ended December 31, 2018, we recorded revenues from CenterPoint Energy's LDCs of \$111 million for natural gas transportation and storage services.
+EGT has entered into precedent agreements with CenterPoint Energy's LDCs pursuant to which these contracts are expected to be extended beyond March 31, 2021, pursuant to the terms of the approved contracts.
+For the year ended December 31, 2019, we recorded revenues from CenterPoint Energy's LDCs of \$108 million for natural gas transportation and storage services.

 We repair and maintain our transportation systems as necessary to continue the safe and reliable operations of our pipelines.
 From time to time, the repair and maintenance of our pipelines impacts the delivery points where our customers receive natural gas from our transportation systems.
 On occasion, those impacts require our customers to modify their receipt facilities in order to continue to receive natural gas from our pipelines.
 Under those circumstances, we may agree to reimburse the costs that our customers incur to make the required modifications.
-For the year ended December 31, 2018, we reimbursed CenterPoint Energy's LDCs \$1 million in connection with receipt facility modifications that were necessitated by the repair and maintenance of our pipelines and in connection with a reimbursement associated with an unplanned pipeline outage.
+For the year ended December 31, 2019, we reimbursed CenterPoint Energy's LDCs \$2 million in connection with receipt facility modifications that were necessitated by the repair and maintenance of our pipelines and in connection with a reimbursement associated with an unplanned pipeline outage.